bsurmanski/wlc/README.md

 There may be a set of extensions that are required for a 'conforming' compiler, and a 'embedded' standard can be created that does not have the extensions.

-#### Current Use Extensions
+#### Current 'Use' Extensions

 ##### importc
 Used to enable the 'import(C)' construct, which allow importing symbols from a C header. import(C) allows most C symbols to be imported and used.
 This includes function declarations, global variables, macro constants, and typedefs.

-While import(C) works for most cases, unfortuntely some more complicated preprocessor macros can not be used.
+While import(C) works for most cases, unfortunately some more complicated preprocessor macros can not be used.
 Currently functional macros and macros that contain complex expressions cannot be parsed and are ignored.